Quick Start Guides

 The Auri Manager software allows discovery and configuration of all Auri Transmitters, docks and docked Receivers over the network.

-It can be downloaded from the Microsoft store, search for “Auri Manager” or use this link https://www.microsoft.com/store/productId/9NRJLR0V9QXH
+It can be downloaded from the Microsoft store, search for “Auri Manager” or use this link Microsoft Store.

-The software should be installed on a Windows 10 or 11 PC with at least 300MB free space.
+The software should be installed on a Windows 11 PC with at least 300MB free space.
+With the addition of Auri Manager v1.6, Windows 10 is no longer supported.

 The PC running the application must be connected to the same network as the devices to be controlled, and in the same subnet.
 A “link-local” setup is supported, where a single ethernet cable between the PC and the Transmitter or dock allows each device to automatically negotiate a compatible IP address with no wider network infrastructure or DHCP server needed.